 You can get excess moisture from super and extra firm tofu in minutes.
 Wrap the block in paper towels and press it with your hands.
 You can also place it between two flat surfaces and press it on the top.

 Pressing tofu is just what it sounds like.
 It involves exerting pressure on it so that it will release its excess water.
-This takes around 20 minutes.
-Pressing is a best practice because pressed tofu gets crisper on the outside, firmer on the inside.
-It also holds added flavors better.
+This takes 15- 20 minutes.

 Do I need to have a tofu press?

-Tip: For big blocks of tofu, try cutting the block into halves or quarters before pressing it.
+Denise's Pro Tip: For big blocks of tofu, try cutting the block into halves or quarters before pressing it.
 This is a good way to get the moisture out quicker and more evenly.

 Once you've baked the tofu, you may encounter a few pieces that still have cornstarch on them.
 They’ll look a bit dusty.
 There are a few ways to resolve this:

 - Flip the pieces and keep them browning.
-The tiniest bit of steam rises between the baking sheet and the underside of the tofu pieces.
+The tiniest steam rises between the baking sheet and the underside of the tofu pieces.
 That may emit enough moisture to help the cornstarch absorb.

 - Spray the tofu with a tiny bit of water or flick a few drops over the tofu pieces.
 This might seem like a bit of a cheater’s way out, but it works from time to time.